-Will Trump’s energy secretary pick Rick Perry clean up Hanford nuclear site?
+Will Trump’s energy-secretary pick Rick Perry clean up Hanford nuclear site?

 Earlier in the hearing, Perry faced sharp comments from Cantwell about Perry’s past statement about abolishing the department he is now in line to lead, as well as questions on climate change and support of the fossil-fuel industry.

-Perry said he regretted recommending the energy department’s elimination and acknowledged that climate change is real.
+Perry said he regretted recommending the Energy Department’s elimination and acknowledged that climate change is real.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.